 1.2.
 Cost of Living

-As you probably already deduced from 1.1.
-Challenges (linkö) rent is usually the biggest expense.
+As you probably already deduced from the challenges we talked about, rent is usually the biggest expense.
 Like we said, the average rent in Dublin is currently €1391.
 Sharing a house can bring down the cost.
 However, you’re most likely not going to find a room in a shared house under €500.
 There are houses where you can rent a bed in a shared bedroom, which would be cheaper at around €300+.
 But always be careful with how many people actually live in the house and share the bathroom as well as kitchen.

 The second big expense for some people is transport.
 Monthly tickets are usually only valid for one mode of transport.
 If your commute requires you to combine bus and LUAS, for example, this type of ticket will be more expensive.
 Generally, buses are cheaper than the LUAS tram, which is cheaper than the DART trains.